Prague History – World War Two

 By July 1940, however, Great Britain recognized President Benes as the leader of the provisional “free Czechoslovak government in exile.”
 In addition to the London centre of the provisional government, the Moscow Communist centre – where politicians who favoured the Soviet political system had fled – also played an important role in the Czechoslovak resistance movement during the war.
 Unfortunately, many of the Czechs and Slovaks who had chosen to go to Moscow spent at least part of the war years in Russian Gulags as suspected spies.
 Czechoslovak pilots in England’s RAF were particularly distinguished fighters (even if they were initially segregated from regular troops for the same reason) and they would play a fundamental role in the Battle of Britain.

 During the war, Czechoslovak army units fighting abroad often parachuted foreign-trained Czech and Slovak soldiers into occupied Czech territory to perform special assignments.
 The most significant of these special assignments was the assassination in 1942, of Reinhard Heydrich – the German Reichsprotektor of Bohemia and Moravia and one of the architects of the “Final Solution.”
-Amazingly he survived the bomb blast that destroyed his car but, was poisoned by the horse hair used to make the padding for the seats, which lodged in his body as a result of the explosion.
+Amazingly he survived the bomb blast that destroyed his car but was poisoned, possibly by the horse hair used to make the padding for the seats which lodged in his body as a result of the explosion.
+Read more on the Operation Anthropoid page.

 His assassination by Czechoslovak parachutists on May 27, 1942 set off a reign of terror throughout the Czech lands.
 Martial law was declared and the Nazis conducted house-to-house searches looking for the parachutists and the members of the Czech resistance movement who had helped them.
 More than 1,600 people were executed and more were sent to concentration camps in the period immediately following the assassination.

 The terror reached its height with the annihilation of the village of Lidice, where 173 men were executed and the women and children of the village were sent to concentration camps.
+Read more about that on the Lidice Memorial page.
 A few weeks later, the village of Lezaky, where the Nazis killed 54 men, women and children, was also razed to the ground.
 By the time this terror – known as the “Heydrichiada” – was over, the Nazis had damaged the resistance movement so much that it was only able to resume its activities at the very end of the war.

 The resistance movements in Czechoslovakia culminated in the Slovak National Uprising of 1944 – which was brutally put down – and in the Prague Uprising in the Czech lands in May of 1945 – which started just a few days before foreign armies arrived to officially liberate the city.